 Evaluate major factors to mitigate risk

-Moderate risk characterizes the supply chains of magazine advertising providers.
+Supply chain risk for magazine advertising is moderate on average.
 Ink manufacturers, paper mills and postal service providers are all in the decline stage of the life cycle, which heightens their risk.
-First, the decline stage indicates a decrease in revenue, making it difficult for suppliers to maintain their financial...
+First, the decline stage indicates a decrease in revenue, which makes it difficult for suppliers to maintain their...
 Subscribe to learn more.